ZiyangYE/LicheeTang20K_DDR_Test/README.md

 ---

-In this firmware, the DDR3 interface is open sourced under than BSD3 license without the Copyright Gowin IPs.
+In this firmware, the DDR3 interface is open sourced under the BSD3 license without the Copyright of Gowin IPs.
 This project can also be compiled with some open source compiliers.

 The Gowin DDR3 IP is much faster than this and much larger than this.
+If you wish to use the Gowin DDR3 IP, please checkout to main branch.

 This DDR Interface runs at DDR-80.
 The write rate is about 240Mbits/s.